SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 <br/>

-The following example shows how to **create** a file and add it to a folder.
+The following example shows how to **create a file and add it to a folder**.

 ```
 url: http://site url/_api/web/GetFolderByServerRelativeUrl('/Folder Name')/Files/add(url='a.txt',overwrite=true)